-On 8 February 2017 (the "Adoption Date"), the Company approved the adoption of a share award scheme (the "Share Award Scheme") to complement its human resources policy for enhancing staff welfares to ensure talents can be retained and their productivity and potentials can be elevated.
+On 8 February 2017 (the "Adoption Date"), the Company approved the adoption of the Share Award Scheme to complement its human resources policy for enhancing staff welfares to retain the loyalty of the talents and in order that their productivity and potentials can be elevated.

 In April 2018, the Administration Committee has resolved to grant 12,100,000 restricted shares ("the Grant Shares") to a selected participant.
-The vesting of the Grant Shares is subject to the selected participant remaining at all times after the Grant Date and on the Vesting Date a participant of the Company or any of its subsidiary.
-During the year ended 31 March 2020, no issued Shares had been purchased by BOCI-Prudential Trustee Limited, acting as the trustee, on the Stock Exchange to hold on trust for any participant selected by the Administration Committee pursuant to the terms and conditions of the Share Award Scheme.
-As at 31 March 2020, 19,200,000 issued Shares were held by the trustee.
+The vesting of the Grant Shares is subject to the selected participant remaining at all times after the grant date and on the vesting date a participant of the Company or any of its subsidiaries.
+On 24 December 2020, the Board resolved to top up the maximum number of shares under the Share Award Scheme to 37,200,000 shares in order to enable the Company to provide more incentives to the staff and retain those capable staff to continue to serve the Company.
+The Company and BOCI-Prudential Trustee Limited ("BOCI Trustee"), the trustee under the Share Award Scheme, entered into a supplemental deed to the trust deed in this regard and the Company received the executed supplemental deed from BOCI Trustee on 5 January 2021.
+For details, please refer to the announcement of the Company dated 5 January 2021.
+During the year ended 31 March 2021, 15,100,000 issued shares had been purchased by BOCI Trustee, acting as the trustee, on the Stock Exchange to hold on trust for any participant selected by the Administration Committee pursuant to the terms and conditions of the Share Award Scheme.
+For details, please refer to announcements of the Company dated 28 August 2020 and 6 January 2021.
+As at 31 March 2021, 13,003,334 issued shares were held by the trustee.

-During the year ended 31 March 2020, restricted shares were awarded to selected participants pursuant to the Share Award Scheme.
+During the year ended 31 March 2021, restricted shares were awarded to selected participants pursuant to the Share Award Scheme.
 Details of the restricted shares awarded were as follows: